One of the basic principles in game theory is that you should look forward and reason back.

 - Finiteness: the game must be finite, meaning that it must have a clear endpoint.

-- Perfect information: the players must have perfect information regarding the possible moves, outcomes, and the desirability of each outcome.
+- Perfect information: the players must have perfect information regarding the possible moves and outcomes of the game, as well as regarding the desirability of each outcome.

-- The assumption of rationality: the players must make the rational choice, meaning that they must select the option that is best for them.
+- Rationality: all players must choose their move rationally, meaning that they must select the option that is best for them.

 Of course, in reality, things are complicated, and these conditions may not all be satisfied, especially since perfect information rarely exists, and since people often tend to make irrational decisions.
 This is further complicated by the fact that games can have more than just two players, each of which can often have multiple possible moves, and various complex motives.